jthuraisamy/Cypherflow/demos/TicTacToe/README.md

 RETURN moves;
 ```

 This would return three arrays corresponding to the rows in the game UI that recommend X0, X4, and X6 as the next moves.
-Each array contains a sequence of edges starting from the current Board to a winning Board.
+Each array contains a sequence of edges starting from the current Board and ending a winning Board.